malcolmlett/malcolmlett.github.io/A-Coherent-Materialistic-Theory-of-Consciousness.md

 Additional explicit meta-management processes are not required in the system described above because each individual component inherently converges towards its ideal state: there is nothing more ideal than being the best at predicting what it needs to predict.
 In a neural network, learning from prediction errors occurs locally, without requiring an overarching system to compute and backpropagate weight changes.
 The system as a whole converges due to the convergence of all of its parts, and due to mutual interactions between them.

 An example of such an architecture is that of Predictive Coding, described in chapter I.4.
-This approach has been generalised further into the concept of _free-energy minimisation_ [citation].
+This approach has been generalised further into the concept of _free-energy minimisation_ (Kaplan & Friston, 2018; Friston, 2010; Friston et al, 2017; Friston et al, 2006).
 Prediction error is considered as one kind of "free energy".
 Another kind is uncertainty in the prediction, ie: lack of confidence in a prediction, prior to measuring the error.
 On a longer timescale, another source of free energy is expectation of negative outcomes in the future, or just uncertainty about the future at large.
 It has been theorised that significant behavioural complexity can be achieved through free-energy minimisation alone, and that it plays a large part of driving behaviour in biological organisms.
 For example, free-energy minimisation balances between exploitation and exploration.
 Uncertainty leads to exploration.
 Certainty of negative outcomes (eg: hunger) leads to avoidance of those negative outcomes (eg: by finding food).
 Uncertainty in negative outcomes leads to cautiousness.

 It remains to be seen how complex a system can get via such a hierarchical mutual-predictive process alone, and whether explicit meta-management processes may also provide benefit.